 - The primary mission of the Division of Insurance is to monitor the solvency of its licensees in order to promote a healthy, responsive and willing marketplace for consumers who purchase insurance products.

-The Division of Insurance Board of Appeal has posted its hearing schedule for the month of May
+The Board of Appeal has posted its February Hearing Schedule

 National Health Care Reform: What does it mean for Massachusetts?

 With the June 28, 2012 decision by the United States Supreme Court upholding the federal patient protection and Affordable Care Act, some citizens may have questions about how that law and the Massachusetts health care reform law intersect.
 This consumer Alert is designed to help answer such questions.

 Division of Insurance Online Services

 - Fee Schedules

 - Commercial Buyers

 - Regulatory Information

 Better Rates for Better DriversMassachusetts is now allowing auto insurers to compete for good drivers, giving consumer more choices than ever before.
 Competition results in better rates for better drivers across the Commonwealth.
 You can use our premium comparison website to see examples from each company and the range of premiums you could see if you shop around.
 When you are ready to actually shop for automobile insurance, use our step by step auto insurance shopping checklist.
 Print your copy HERE .